francescobbo/pharel/README.md

 ## Status

-It is not unit tested and completely unstable.
-You should probably not use this, but please, contribute.
+It is only partially tested and you can probably find bugs easily.
+You should probably not use this on production systems, but please, contribute.

 ## License